 Most of the major hotel chains operate a Best Rate Guarantee.
 These generally work along the lines of ‘if you find a cheaper price outside our website for the same room, we will ….’ with benefits including price matching, price matching with an extra discount or (in IHG’s case) giving you your first night free.

 Unfortunately, Best Rate Guarantee programmes are a HUGE can of worms.
 Some hotel chains let you claim before you book, which is fine.
 You point out a cheaper room elsewhere, the chain checks it and then allows you to book your room directly with them, usually for an extra discount.
-No risk to you.
+There is no risk to you.

 Even if your claim is valid, you are still at risk.
 With InterContinental, you need to email your claim.
 It takes them at least four hours to reply – which is better than last year, when it took a couple of days.
 If the deal disappears from the competing site in that time, your claim is denied.
 Sometimes the agent cannot find the competing rate even if it is there, if the site is unfamiliar to them.